carterpaccione/Tech-Quiz-Test-Suite/README.md

 It should render the start quiz button before the quiz is started.

+It should start the quiz when the start quiz button is clicked.

 End to End:

 It should retrieve data from API request.